meirisoda/obsidian/School/Fall2023/NTRN201/Notes/Module 10 - Vitamins and Minerals.md

 2. Absence will lead to deficiency that can be cured with replenishment.
 ## Fat-Soluble Vitamins
 Absorbed and stored with dietary fat (so anything interfering with fat absorption will impair vitamin absorption).
-Not readily excreted from the body
+Not readily excreted from the body.
 ### Vitamin A
-RDA: 900 microg (남) 700 microg (녀)
+RDA: 900 micrograms (남) 700 micrograms (녀)

 **Functions**
 - promote vision, night and color